zhangby2085/Fuzzy-String-Matching/README.md

 centered view towards accessing digital collection.
 Information interaction is understood as behavioral and cognitive activities related to task planning, searching and selecting information items, working with information items, and synthetizing and reporting.
 Information interaction encompasses searching in the larger task context.
 This means that the actions are framed by a motivating task that triggers searching.
 We aim at better understanding the rationale behind actions and by this enable combining task-based approach into tool development and evaluation.
+# Third paragraph: keeping track: goals of the project vs the code

 # ABOUT
 This repository contains the code to collect .